-zu Type of examination Duration or scope Weighting for the module grade a) Written or oral examination 90-120 min or 40 min 100% zu Type of achievement Duration or Scope SL / QT a) Written exercises CA

-The responsible lecturer announces type and duration of assessment modalities in the first three weeks of the lecture period at latest.

-Within the first three weeks of the lecture period each respective lecturer will specify the manner in which the course achievement will be conducted.

-9 | Prerequisites for assigning credits:

-The credit points are awarded after the module examination was passed.
+6 Assessments: □Module exam (MP) □Partial module exams (MTP) Duration or Weighting for the Type of examination zu scope module grade Written or oral examination 90-120 min or 100% a) 40 min The responsible lecturer announces type and duration of assessment modalities in the first three weeks of the lecture period at latest.
+7 Study Achievement: Duration or SL / QT zu Type of achievement Scope Written exercises CA a) Within the first three weeks of the lecture period each respective lecturer will specify the manner in which the course achievement will be conducted.
+8 Prerequisites for participation in examinations: Passing of course achievement Prerequisites for assigning credits: The credit points are awarded after the module examination was passed.
+10 Weighing for overall grade: The module is weighted according to the number of credits (factor 1).
+11 Reuse in degree courses or degree course versions : keine Module coordinator: Prof. Dr. Axel-Cyrille Ngonga Ngomo